maticnetwork/nightfall-sdk/README.md

 ### Error handling

-Today we are handling exceptions and raising these from the SDK using the `NightfallSdkError` class, which is a simple implementation of the Error class.
+Today we are handling errors using the `NightfallSdkError` class, which is a simple implementation of the Error class.
 We might improve this in the future, but in the meantime make sure to wrap all SDK calls within a `try/catch` block.

 ## Need help?